mvpx/LightningChat/README.md

 # LightningChat
-A very simple Chat app
+A very simple Chat application built using MVC pattern and writen in PHP and Javascript.